Tech-at-DU/d3-tutorial/08-axis/readme.md

 Time is running left to right on the horizontal axis.
 What is the time?
 The graph shows 1998 to 2017.

-A the vertical axis the graph is showing how much rain fell for each month.
+The vertical axis of the graph is showing how much rain fell each month.

 There should be a month for each peak but it's hard to tell where 2005 might be?
 Or any other month or year.

-The higher peaks show more rain fall but I can't tell how many inches of rain fall that represents?
+The higher peaks show more rainfall but I can't tell how many inches of rainfall that represents?

-Some labels on the horizontal and vertical axis of the graph whould help!
+Some labels on the horizontal and vertical axis of the graph would help!

 What if our graph looked like this: